 To aid westward expansion, the British built a series of forts along the “Forbes Road” so that troops and supplies could make the long journey toward Pittsburgh, and the French-occupied Fort Duquesne, safely.

-Fort Ligonier was the last fort along the road, where troops and supplies gathered in preparation to battle the French to gain control of Fort Duquesne and the Pittsburgh tri-rivers area.
+Fort Ligonier was the last fort along the road, where troops and supplies gathered in preparation to battle the French to gain control of Fort Duquesne in what is now the Pittsburgh tri-rivers area.

 At the same time, the French were building a series of forts stemming south from Quebec toward what is now Louisiana, along the Mississippi River.
 Their goal, to claim the corridor along the Mississippi from North to South so they could expand out from the river.